-Yamilet Sempé was born in Cuba in 1970 (Naturalized American-French), she exiled to France in 1988, where she surrounded herself with renowned French artists.
+Yamilet Sempé is an Artist of French origins, born in Cuba in 1970 (Naturalized French-American), she exiled to France in 1988, where she surrounded herself with renowned French artists.

 Her art is collected in countries such as Bahrain, Cuba, Spain, France, Italy and USA, just to name a few.